Real-time tree search with pessimistic scenarios: Introduction

-Here, we propose a practical approach to real-time tree search that allows us to take into account critical events far ahead in the future.
+Here, we propose a practical approach to real-time tree search that allows us to take into account critical events that can occur far ahead in the future.
 In our approach, tree search after a specified depth is performed under the assumption of a deterministic and pessimistic scenario ({\it i.e.}, sequence of states).
-Because the scenario is deterministic, there is no branching after the specified depth, which allows us to perform the tree search with sufficient depth to take into account the critical events far ahead in the future.
+Because the scenario is deterministic, there is no branching after the specified depth, which allows us to perform the tree search with sufficient depth to take into account the critical events in the distant future.
 This deterministic scenario is designed to be pessimistic by allowing multiple unfavorable events can happen ({\it e.g.}, by letting opponents take multiple actions) simultaneously in a nondeterministic manner.
 Hence, our pessimistic scenarios are unrealistic in general.
-Our key idea is that an unrealistic scenario can capture critical events in the future better than a small number of realistic scenarios that can be sampled and explored under the constraint of real-time tree search.
+Our key idea is that an unrealistic scenario can capture critical events in the future better than a small number of realistic scenarios that can be sampled and explored under the tight time constraint.
 We adjust the level of pessimism via self-play to achieve the best overall performance.

-Our approach is proposed particularly for Pommerman but might be generally applicable to other domains that require sequential decision making in real time.
+Our approach is proposed particularly for Pommerman but can be generally applicable to other domains that require real-time sequential decision making under tight time constraints.
 We demonstrate the flexibility of the proposed approach by instantiating it as two variants of Pommerman agents, who need to deal with the complex environment that involves multiple agents and partial observability.
 The effectiveness of the proposed approach is shown with Pommerman.
 The new approach of real-time tree search with deterministic and pessimistic scenarios and its application to Pommerman constitute the contributions of this paper.